stephaniecrocker91/instantes/README.md

 5. View comments: As a user I can view post comments so that I can see what others think about this post.
 6. Delete comments: As the owner of a comment I can delete my comment so that I have control over my discussions in the forum.
 7. Edit a comment: As the owner of a comment I can edit my comment so that I update it if wanted.
+8. Most popular posts: As a user I can see a list of the most liked posts so that I can see which ones are the most popular ones.

 The Profile Page
 1. Profile page: As a user I can view other users profiles so that I can view their content and potentially intercat with them.